dammif

 Manual

-The following sections shortly describe the method implemented in DAMMIF, how to run DAMMIF from the command-line, detail the dialog mode as well as the required input and the produced output files.
+The following sections shortly describe the method implemented in DAMMIF, how to run DAMMIF from the command-line, detail the interactive mode as well as the required input and the produced output files.

 Introduction